Pi Beta Phi was found on April 28,1867 at Monmouth College in Monmouth Illinois. Originally called I.C. Sorosis then

 Jennie Nicol, M.D.

-Fannie Ann
+Fannie Ann Thomson

 Jennie Horne Turnbull